fatimaaziz27/WANDERLUST_TRAVEL_WEBSITE/README.md

 The website provides a travel-focused interface where users can explore popular destinations, view travel packages, read customer reviews, learn about the travel service, and find booking information.

-## Website Sections

-### Destinations

-Displays popular destinations with images and information to help users explore different places.

-### About

-Provides information about the travel service along with travel-related statistics.

-### Packages

-Displays travel packages with their destinations, duration, included services, and prices.

 ### Why Choose Us